 05. Affiliate nexus

-This time, let’s say you have an online store based in Oregon.
+Let’s say you have an online store based in Oregon.
 Yet, you have relationships with people in two other states where you don’t currently pay sales taxes.
-Those out-of-state affiliates advertise your products, and you give them a portion of your profits.
+Those out-of-state affiliates are responsible for advertising your products in return for a portion of your profits.
 This type of relationship may trigger something called affiliate nexus.

 06. Non-collecting seller use tax nexus